RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

 ## Data visualization by group

 In order to demonstrate the use of the following functions, I created more fake data with the python library [Faker](https://github.com/joke2k/faker).
-You can see the complete code for all my analysis in this [notebook](https://github.com/RuoyunLin/code_snippets/blob/master/survey_monkey_python_analysis/CodeExamples_ForSurveyMonkeyData.ipynb).

 ### How to visualize the multi-answer question by group?